 As you start to dig into the nitty-gritty of getting into a career in finance, you will probably hear the term ‘personal brand’ being bandied about.
 Don’t underestimate the power of the personal brand on your way into your finance career and on your way up the ranks…

 What does personal brand mean?

 Your personal brand is all about your professional image.
 Of course, this includes looking the part, but the personal brand is about a lot more than the snappy suits.
 It’s going to take a bit more than a sartorial flair to win over your prospective employers!

 Have a look at where you may want to be in a few years’ time.
-A top quant?
+A top quantitative analyst?
 A successful accountant?
-What kinds of skills, knowledge and attributes to people in those roles display?
+What kinds of skills, knowledge and attributes do people in those roles display?
 And how can you go about setting yourself on the path to developing those skills?

-Back at the starting line of leaving school or graduating from university, it can be very hard to show that you have this kind of knowledge right now.
+At the starting line of leaving school or graduating from university, it can be very hard to show that you have this kind of knowledge.
 However, there are things you can do to actively convince employers that you're on your way to developing them.

 So how do I develop my personal brand?

-Some people make a feature of their soft skills set as part of their personal brand.
+Some people make a feature of their soft skillset as part of their personal brand.
 Are you an exceptional communicator?
 A strong negotiator?
 A fair and effective leader?
-Our competencies section will give you an idea of the types of jobs that are suited to these particular skills too!
+Our competencies section will give you an idea of the types of jobs that are suited to these particular skills too.

 First ask yourself about your strengths.
-Then talk to your closest friends and family who will be completely honest with you about what they think you’re good at, and if there is anything you could improve on (and don’t get in a huff about this if they do mention something – we all have our weak spots to work on!).
+Then talk to your closest friends or family members who will be completely honest with you about what they think you’re good at, and if there's anything you could improve on (and don’t get in a huff about this if they do mention something—we all have our weak spots to work on!).
 Perhaps you’ll be surprised to find that people think you’re good at something you’ve never thought of before!

 The beauty of the personal brand is that once you have an understanding of the demands of the career you’re aiming for and your own strengths and weaknesses, you can mould it appropriately.